 - Spouse name/Children’s names/Other family members

 This information will provide you the beginning parameters of your search.
 For each piece of information you have, this not only offers you additional avenues to follow up – but it also verifies that the information you have obtained is for the correct individual!
 There is no point trying to locate a “John Smith” in “New Zealand” – this will only result in millions of matching results.
-Ideally you will also know his middle name, date of birth and at least a State to search in!
+Ideally you will also know his middle name, date of birth and at least a City or Suburb to search in!

 Furthermore, creating a list can also uncover a wealth of additional information which you may previously have thought had no bearing on locating the individual.
 Having knowledge that the individual you are trying to locate is a keen rower for example, may help you locate him at a local rowing club or event.
 Do not discount any information you know about the individual.
 As investigators we have located thousands of individuals on the most obscure piece of information which our client originally thought wasn’t initially worth passing on.
 If you choose to engage a professional service to locate someone, a great investigator will take the time to ask you questions about the individual and identify information which you may not have previously thought important.